MILL HILL WILDLIFE REPORTS 2008

 After the rain of the last few days, three species of mushroom have appeared two of them, one a Snowy Ink Cap, Coprinus niveus, on the cow pats still remaining two months after the cattle had been removed from Mill Hill.

-The upper plateaus where the cattle had been grazing was noticeably denuded of both the the swathes of Horseshoe Vetch and Bird's Foot Trefoil seen in previous years.
+The upper plateau where the cattle had been grazing was noticeably denuded of both the the swathes of Horseshoe Vetch and Bird's Foot Trefoil seen in previous years.

 The characteristic dipping flight of a Yellowhammer was seen over the lower slopes.